Saving Product X: A Design Thinking Case Study

-This methodology has a wider scope of use, but for the purpose of this Design Thinking Case Study, we will focus only on one specific field - Software Product Development.
+This methodology has a wider scope of use, but for the purpose of this case study on Design Thinking, we will focus only on one specific field - Software Product Development.

 The Theory of Design Thinking

-Before we delve into the practical applications of the Design Thinking and my experience applying it, let’s take a deeper look at the Design Thinking process.
+Before we delve into the practical applications of this Design Thinking example and my experience applying it, let’s take a deeper look at the Design Thinking process.

 Design Thinking is a methodology that provides a solution-based approach to solve problems.
 It focuses on understanding the user perspective, with a human-centered point of view.
 The power of this methodology is the possibility to test quickly if an idea, solution or enhancement can bring real results to our customers.
 Integrating different methodologies, tools, and techniques coming from different fields (marketing, psychology, design, business), the purpose of Design Thinking is to put the user on the very center of the problem we have to solve.